freesky-edward/blogclub/README.md

 # Blogclub
-This repository is only used for our team to publish blog.
+This repository is only used for our team to publish blogs.
 If you want to be a member of our team.
 Please read the contact section for help.

 ## Folder introduction